Volos railway station: Facilities

 The ground-level station is accessed via stairs or a ramp.
 It has 1 Side platform and 1 Island platform, with the main station buildings located on the westbound platform.
 Both platforms are equipped with waiting shelters with access to platform 2 via a 'barrow crossing'.
 The Station is housed in the original stone-built station, which has a staffed booking office with a cafe in the station.
 There are toilets and parking onsite.
 Local and regional buses stop in the forecourt.
 At platform level, there are sheltered seating but currently no Dot-matrix display departure and arrival screens, however, timetable poster boards on both platforms are available.
 There is a passenger car park, with free parking.
 Outside the station is a bus stop where local and regional buses to Larissa call.

 Services

-Today, the city is served by direct lines to the rest of Greece via Larissa, and the railway complex houses facilities for train maintenance.
-Volos is directly linked with Athens once per day, with Thessaloniki twice per day, and with Larissa 15 times a day with services run by Hellenic Train.
+As of September 2026, the regional train that usually runs towards is suspended due to flood mitigation works: a rail replacement bus service runs parallel to the route, serving some of the stations on the route.

 In the past Volos was served by railway lines of three different gauges, the metre gauge line of Thessaly Railways to Kalambaka, the standard gauge line to Larissa and the gauge line to Pelion.
 Remnants of triple gauge lines still exist near the station.
 Currently, the Pelion railway operates for touristic heritage service every Saturday, Sunday and public holiday from mid-April to the end of October from Ano Lehonia.
 The train runs every day during July and August and can be reached using the Volos–Lehonia-Platanidia bus line, currently no services call at Volos.